Gifts for Architects and Designers

 Drawn to a place

 Expand your drawing abilities with this detailed book of places to draw.
 Pair this gift with a sketchbook and pencil and you’ll be set for a creative adventure, doodling places from Mt Fuji to the Eiffel Tower.
-It’s great way to practice sketching over the Christmas break.
+It’s a great way to practice sketching over the Christmas break.

 For your next holiday, you won’t want to leave home without one of these.
 CITIx60 have collated information from 60 local creatives to bring you an intricate and well-illustrated guide to their city.
 Explore their recommended architectural sights, history and art scene in cities from all over the globe.
 This guide is sure to be the perfect companion for your next trip.